 But first, build an engaged audience that can relate to your ideas and welcome your updates by focusing more on relevant content and never forgetting to add your take.
 You should also actively join in the fun by commenting on an activity, sharing it, and if you’re really busy simply liking it (but that doesn’t generate a lot of relationship, the two other options works much better for you).

 Join LinkedIn groups and make groups

-Of course, there are still a lot of LinkedIn changes, but I think I have covered the most important ones… If you have LinkedIn ads available in your language (danish isn’t really covered – yet), They just integrated their company pages as well as your LinkedIn profile in Hootsuite, so that’s really awesome too.
+Of course, there are still a lot of LinkedIn changes, but I think I have covered the most important ones… If you have LinkedIn ads available in your language, you could experiment with that (danish isn’t really covered – yet).
+They just integrated their company pages as well as your LinkedIn profile in HootSuite and Buffer so that’s really awesome too.